Megha-codes/Megha-codes/README.md

 ✨ An AI Engineer in the making | Math Enthusiast | Coding for social change ✨

 I’m passionate about weaving together **art, algorithms, and impact** — forever curious, a believer in late-night ideas and early-morning breakthroughs.

-📍 Based in India | 🌍 Working towards a future where tech meets humanity.

 _"Code, like art, is a way of leaving pieces of yourself behind."_